BoundaryML/baml/README.md

 ### Does BAML use LLMs to generate code?

-No, the BAML CLI transpiles the code using Rust 🦀.
+No, the BAML dependency transpiles the code using Rust 🦀.
 It takes just a few milliseconds!

 ### What does BAML stand for?